 Calling all chocolate fans!
-Join our campaign to ensure that cocoa farmers are paid fairly for their work and are able to live a dignified life.
-It’s easy to join in.
+Join our fight to ensure that cocoa farmers are paid fairly for their work and are able to live a dignified life.
 Read on to find out how.

 What is Fairtrade Fortnight?

-For two weeks each year, thousands of individuals, companies and groups across the UK come together to celebrate the people who grow our food, people who live in some of the poorest countries in the world and who are often exploited and badly paid.
-This year we are focusing on the people – in particular the women – who grow the cocoa in the chocolate we love so much.
+For two weeks each year, (this year it was Monday 25 February to Sunday 10 March) thousands of individuals, companies and groups across the UK come together to celebrate the people who grow our food, people who live in some of the poorest countries in the world and who are often exploited and badly paid.
+This year we focused on the people – in particular the women – who grow the cocoa in the chocolate we love so much.